 - Increase their understanding of how to evaluate consequences before making decisions

 - Be positively influenced by the interaction in regards to their future choices

-2. When are parents notified about their students’ participation in a conduct process?
+2. Will parents/guardians be notified about their students’ participation in a conduct process?

 Northeastern and OSCCR view students as responsible adults and direct most communication to the student, while encouraging the student to communicate with their families as they feel appropriate.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of student’s educational records, including conduct files, from disclosure to any third party without the student’s permission.
 This means that the specifics of a student’s conduct case will typically not be discussed with parents/guardians or anyone else unless the student has waived that right to privacy.

 FERPA’s provisions are not absolute; there are limited exceptions.
 The Higher Education Reauthorization Act of 1998 allows colleges and universities to contact the parents/guardians of students in conduct cases involving drugs and alcohol, can result in suspension/expulsion, create a health and safety concern.
 The University’s parental notification policy provides for different types of contact depending on the type of violation

 When a student authorizes the University to notify parents, Hearing Administrators will provide parents with the following:

 - A copy of the decision letter when an alcohol or drug violations or Hosting a Disruptive Gathering off-campus results in a finding of Responsible.